AI-powered mechanisms as judges: Breaking ties in chess: Introduction

 \section{Introduction}

-The use of Artificial Intelligence (AI) technology in sports has been on the rise recently.
-During the COVID-19 pandemic, for instance, major tennis tournaments replaced human line judges with Hawk-Eye Live technology in an effort to reduce staff.
+The use of Artificial Intelligence (AI) technology in sports, to reach decisions of various complexity, has been on the rise recently.
+At a relatively low complexity level, for example, major tennis tournaments replaced human line judges with Hawk-Eye Live technology to reduce staff during the COVID-19 pandemic.
 Also, more than a decade ago, football began using Goal-line technology to assess when the ball has completely crossed the goal line.
 These are examples of mechanical AI systems requiring the assistance of electronic devices to determine the precise location of balls impartially and fairly, thus minimizing, if not eliminating, any controversy.

 A major question now is whether AI could move beyond such rudimentary tasks in sports.
 A case in point and a perfect application ground is chess for two complementary reasons.
-On the one hand, advanced AI systems, including Stockfish, AlphaZero, and MuZero have already been implemented in chess \cite{stockfish,silver2018,schrittwieser2020}; further, the superiority of top chess engines has been widely acknowledged ever since IBM's Deep Blue defeated former world chess champion Garry Kasparov in 1997 \cite{campbell2002}.
-On the other hand, despite its current popularity all around the world, chess is very much hampered by the growing incidence of draws, especially in the world championships, as Fig. \ref{fig:wch} illustrates.
-In response to this draw problem, elite chess tournaments---like other sports competitions \cite{anbarci2021,apesteguia2010,brams2018,cohen2018}---resorted to the tiebreakers.
+On the one hand, advanced AI systems, including Stockfish, AlphaZero, and MuZero, have already been implemented in chess \cite{stockfish,silver2018,schrittwieser2020}; further, the superiority of top chess engines has been widely acknowledged ever since IBM's Deep Blue defeated former world chess champion Garry Kasparov in 1997 \cite{campbell2002}.
+On the other hand, despite its current popularity all around the world, chess is very much hampered by the growing incidence of draws, especially in the world championships, as Fig \ref{fig:wch} illustrates.
+In response to this draw problem, elite chess tournaments---like other sports competitions \cite{anbarci2021,apesteguia2010,berker2014,brams2018,brams2021,cohen2018,csato2023}---resorted to the tiebreakers.
 The most common final tiebreaker is the so-called Armageddon game, where White has more time (e.g., five minutes) to think on the clock than Black (e.g., four minutes), but Black wins in the event of a draw.
-However, it sparks controversy among elite players and chess aficionados alike:
+However, this format sparks controversy among elite players and chess aficionados alike: \begin{quote} ``Armageddon is a chess penalty shoot-out, a controversial format intended to prevent draws and to stimulate interesting play.
+It can also lead to chaotic scrambles where pieces fall off the board, players bang down their moves and hammer the clocks, and fractions of a second decide the result'' (Leonard Barden, \textit{The Guardian} \cite{barden2019}). \end{quote}